-The Language & Development Conferences have been held every two years, on average, since the early 1990s.
-They provide an opportunity for language teachers, planners, administrators and researchers to come together to share views and explore issues concerning language use in development contexts.
+Language & Development Conferences have been held every two years, on average, since the early 1990s.
+The conference series provides an opportunity for policy-makers, researchers, development personnel, teachers and linguists to come together to share views and explore issues concerning language use in development contexts.

 The Conferences are planned with regard to a set of Principles and it is intended that each Conference should lead to the publication of an edited volume of proceedings, as a permanent record of the event.

-Following is a list of Language and Development Conferences held to date:
+Language and Development Conferences held to date are:

 - 2013, Cape Town, South AfricaOpportunity, Equity and Identity beyond 2015